-We acknowledge and honour outstanding or significant personal achievement, and outstanding or significant contributions to society or to the University through the awarding of Honorary Degrees and the titles of Fellow of the University and Fellow of WAAPA.
+We acknowledge and honour outstanding or significant personal achievement, and outstanding or significant contributions to society or to the University through the awarding of Honorary Degrees and the title of Fellow of the University.

-The Honorary Degree is our most prestigious honorary award, and the title of Fellow (of the University or of WAAPA) is a high-level University honour.
+The Honorary Degree is our most prestigious honorary award, and the title of Fellow of the University is a high-level University honour.

 The Honorary Awards Committee is a standing committee of Council.
 The Committee considers and recommends to Council on nominations for Honorary Degrees and Titles of Fellow of the University.

 For further information on the Honorary Awards Committee please visit the Committee web page.